The Monterey International

 Gans became an award-winning graphic designer and a Grammy nominee for his innovative album packaging, as well as a hard-core Beatles collector and keen observer of San Francisco’s 1960s and ’70s pop culture scene.

-Early in the “LLT” era, Peeples and Gans were introduced by a mutual friend, Roger Steffens, L.A.’s pre-eminent authority on reggae, and host of the long-running “Reggae Beat” radio program on KCRW-FM/Santa Monica.
+Early in the “LLT” era, Peeples and Gans were introduced by a mutual friend, Roger Steffens, truly the world’s pre-eminent authority on reggae and host of the long-running “Reggae Beat” radio program on KCRW-FM/Santa Monica.
 Fans of each others’ work, the three formed a mutual admiration society and shared a love for Beatles bootlegs and other collectibles as well as the music and lore of Bob Marley, Jimmy Cliff, Lee Perry, Peter Tosh and other reggae icons.

 Meanwhile, sometime in 1990, another mutual friend of Peeples, Gans and Steffens, Rhino A&R chief Gary Stewart, along with Rhino co-founders Richard Foos and Harold Bronson and chief legal counsel Bob Emmer, had cut a deal with the nonprofit Monterey International Pop Festival Foundation.

-Rock producer and entrepreneur Lou Adler, John Phillips and Michelle Phillips and other original festival producers had set up the Foundation back in the day to administer proceeds from the concerts, original film and recordings.
+Rock producer and entrepreneur Lou Adler, John Phillips and Michelle Phillips and other original festival producers had set up the Foundation back in 1967 to administer proceeds from the concerts, original film and recordings.
 The idea was to fund worthy counterculture arts-related projects.

 Some of the early proceeds went to help build new production studios for KCET-TV, the nascent PBS outlet in Los Angeles, and the L.A.
 Free Clinic (now known as the Saban Community Clinic), then flooded with starving teens from around the country who had nowhere else to go for affordable medical advice and treatment.